xArm-Developer/xArm-CPLUS-SDK/doc/xarm_api_code.md

 - 131: (standard modbus tcp)exception of requested data

 ## Controller Warn Code
-- 11: uxbux que is full
+- 11: uxbus queue is full
 - 12: parameter error
 - 13: the instruction does not exist
 - 14: command has no solution